shuhei/knowledge/berlin.md

 Restaurants:

 - Harapeco - Good Okonomiyaki (Japanese pancake).
 10 seconds away from Straßenbräu!
-- Daruma - A small shop where you can eat food and buy groceries.
-Authentic food like at a canteen in Japan.
+- (Closed) ~~Daruma - A small shop where you can eat food and buy groceries.
+Authentic food like at a canteen in Japan.~~
 - Momiji - Good Takoyaki.
 - Tenzan Lab - Good Kakigori (shaved ice).
 Hojicha Mascarpone was nice.
 Also Sakekasu if you like sake.
 - Ishin - Reasonable sushi with reasonable price.